MaterializeInc/materialize/doc/developer/design/20240625_subsource_deprecation_blue_green_sources.md

 lose their _reclocking_ information which makes it impossible to implement a correct end-to-end *source* -> *sink* pipeline.

+Since subsources are created automagically as the result of a `CREATE SOURCE ..` statement it is difficult to manage them with tools like dbt, which require all objects to be created and dropped using explicit statements per object.

-This change aims to simplify the user experience and create a more unified model for managing data ingested from an upstream source, while providing more flexibility in handling upstream schema changes.
+This change aims to simplify the user experience and create a more unified model for managing data ingested from an upstream external system, while providing more flexibility in handling upstream schema changes and managing sources in tools like dbt.

 ## Success Criteria